 written final report which includes a justification and inform the suspected individual, the person who submitted the report, the chairperson of the Commission, the JGU Executive University Board and the dean of the faculty to which the suspected individual belongs.
 If the person who submitted the report, the Executive University Board, or the dean are of the opinion that the inquiry was discontinued in error, they may request within due time following their receipt of the final report that the Commission investigate whether it is a case of research misconduct.
 The suspected individual may respond to the final report; the ombudsperson will forward the statement to the persons mentioned in Sentence 1

-8. If the ombudsperson determines that there is sufficient evidence to suspect research misconduct, they must submit an official request with the Commission for the initiation of a procedure pursuant to Section 25.
+upon request issued by the suspected individual.
+No one may suffer any disadvantage as a result of having referred to the ombudsperson.
+Section 19 shall remain unaffected. - If the ombudsperson determines that there is sufficient evidence to suspect research misconduct, they must submit an official request with the Commission for the initiation of a procedure pursuant to Section 25.

 1. The Commission must open a procedure for investigating suspected research